brunobg/webdevbook/docs/project/newproject.md

 MVP, or Minimum Viable Project, is what people strive to get out as soon as possible.
 Just remember: MVP is not a prototype.
 It's something your customers will see and hopefully use.
 And if their first experience with your product is bad, they won't use it again.
 It's way harder to convince someone to test your software again when they already didn't like it the first time.

+You think you have the perfect solution for a certain problem.
+But would your customers agree with you?
+Would your users also think it's simple to use?
+Test it.
+Show the screens to your users.
+Make a mockup demo and see how they interact.

 Things you should **NOT** ignore in a MVP:

 - UI, or user interface.
 You application has to look good.
 No excuses.
 It will certainly look better in time, but make sure the first design is a proper beautiful design.
 Beauty is very subjective, so ask other people.
 "Does it look ugly?" is all you need to ask (and to people who won't be afraid to say that it looks ugly if it does).
 - UX, or user experience.
 If users find your application hard to use they won't use it.
 It has to be consistent, clean, easy to use, intuitive.
 Again, it's not "I like it".
 It's "I tried it with my mother and she could use it without any help or instructions".
 Really.
 You need to test it with users that have never seen it before.
 - killer features.
 If your application does just basic things, is no better than competition and there's not a single answer for "what's the killer feature that will make users love it", you are decreasing your chances to succeed.

-## Software developers are bad visual designers
+- talking to your customers.
+Perhaps what you think it's important is not what they think it's important.
+Perhaps you incredible solution doesn't work for them.
+Perhaps it should, but they just don't want to change the way they are doing things now.

+## Design is important

 I’ve not meet yet a developer that is a really good visual designer.
 To be honest, and I include myself in this category, usually they are awful.
 And there's another problem, good designers are even more rare than good developers.
 If you hire a team of developers, either make sure that they have a designer there.
+But don't expect designers to write code, or to be good product managers.
+Hire the right people for the job.

 The designer is the person who will take the project idea and first description, or perhaps a really rough wireframe, and change them into a beautiful app that people will say “wow that is so pretty”.
 But the designer should also **make your software easy to use**, which is something many designers just don’t care about, and many project managers disregard.
 They don’t care that it takes 5 clicks to do a basic operation, and users hate the app.